 Have You Ever Been to an Arts Festival *On* a Lake?

-The Ice Follies returns to a frozen Lake Nipissing in 2023—here's why you need to go.
+The Ice Follies returns to a frozen Lake Nipissing in 2025—here's 10 reasons why you need to go.

-North Bay’s Ice Follies is celebrating its tenth anniversary in 2023, so we’ve got 10 reasons why you should definitely be making plans to take a closer look.
+We’ve got 10 reasons why you should definitely be making plans to take a closer look at North Bay’s Ice Follies.
 Located on the shores of frozen Lake Nipissing (yes, really!), the festival offers 13 massive art installations for visitors to check out—and is just a 3.5-hour drive from the GTA.

 1. It’s even bigger and better

-Ice Follies in North Bay, Ontario is a biennial contemporary and community art festival that runs from February 10-24, 2023.
-This year it’s welcoming a variety of arts presenters from Toronto, North Bay and New Liskeard, and there are 13 innovative art projects in total, making this the biggest festival so far.
+Ice Follies in North Bay, Ontario is a biennial contemporary and community art festival that runs for two weeks every second February.
+This year the Ice Follies runs February 7th - 21st, 2025 and it’s welcoming a variety of arts presenters from Toronto, North Bay and New Liskeard, and there are 13 innovative art projects in total, making this the biggest festival so far.

 2. You can’t beat the price and the hours